nandanrao/summerschool/README.md

 ## Precourse
 * Intro to Probability/Statistics

+## Day 0

+The Sunday before class starts we will have an optional short afternoon session to go over probability basics for those that felt the precourse material was not enough.
+This is followed by beers.

+## Day 1: Kaggle Competitions

+The first day is for getting your hands dirty and implemeneting real prediction algorithms with the latest libraries and tools.
+The rest of the week will be about building intuition around why these techniques act the way they do, but the first day is about gaining familiarity through usage.
+The afternoon will consist of a data hackathon that will last into the evening.

+#### Topics:
+* A Practical Introduction to Errors
+* Languages for Machine Learning
+* Modern Winning Algorithms

+#### Exercises:
+* Data Hackathon: Kaggle Competitions.

-## Statistical Learning Theory
+## Day 2: Statistical Learning Theory

-Here we formulate the basic problem: how to measure the effectiveness of a model.
-After this we look at two of the most fundamental ideas that will be woven throughout the week: what does it mean for a model to overfit and how can we trade off the bias and variance of a model to make it more effective.
+Here we go all the way back to the beginning of the field and formulate the problem formally: what does it mean to model the world probablistically.
+We then look at two of the most fundamental ideas that will be woven throughout the week: what does it mean for a model to overfit and how can we trade off the bias and variance of a model to make it more effective.
+Exercises consist of exploring and proving these ideas in code.

 #### Topics:
 * History of Statistical Learning